Reasonable Suspicion, Probable Cause, & Fighting an NJ DWI/DUI Charge

 Tragic and Often Longterm Consequences of a DWI Conviction in NJ

 Though technically a motor vehicle violation, DWIs are among the most aggressively prosecuted crimes in the state of New Jersey.
-Driving under the influence of alcohol or drugs is considered a serious crime due to the tragic, and often deadly consequences of drunk driving accidents.
-With the offender intentionally or unintentionally placing their life and that of others at risk, there are strict sentencing guidelines that limit judicial and prosecutorial discretion.
+Driving under the influence of alcohol or drugs is considered a serious crime due to the tragic and often deadly consequences of drunk driving accidents.
+With the offender intentionally or unintentionally placing their life and that of others at risk, strict sentencing guidelines limit judicial and prosecutorial discretion.

-In addition, if for some reason your DWI and negligence resulted in personal injury to or wrongful death of another person or property damage, you could be facing a potentially expensive personal injury lawsuit.
+Also, if, for some reason, your DWI and negligence resulted in personal injury to or wrongful death of another person or property damage, you could be facing a potentially expensive personal injury lawsuit.

-When charged with a DWI, unlike other criminal offenses you are not entitled to a trial by jury.
+When charged with a DWI, you are not entitled to a trial by jury, unlike other criminal offenses.
 You have one chance to make a compelling case before a single municipal court judge.
 With your license, reputation, freedom, future job, housing, and educational opportunities at stake, you need an expert DWI defense attorney with extensive experience defending clients to protect your rights and keep you out of jail and at home with your family.

 Do I Have the Right to Refuse the Alcotest during a NJ Traffic Stop?